List of The Flash characters: Bart West-Allen / Impulse

-Bart West-Allen / Impulse (portrayed by Jordan Fisher; seasons 7–8) is the son of Barry Allen and Iris West and younger brother of Nora West-Allen (who was manifested into existence after the Crisis) from the future.
+Bart West-Allen / Impulse (portrayed by Jordan Fisher; seasons 7–8) is the future son of Barry Allen and Iris West and younger brother of Nora West-Allen.
 He showed up with Nora in the present where he meets Barry.
 During his time, he lost his uncle Jay Garrick to Godspeed where Bart considered Godspeed to be his version of Eobard Thawne.
 When the present day Jay was captured by the Godspeed Drones, Bart tried to rescue him only for the attacks of the Godspeed Drones to place him in a coma with his speed-healing helping him out.
 Nora and Bart later time-travel to 2013 where they investigate why Joan was erased.
 They managed to undo Joan's erasing.
 When Iris appeared in 2049, Nora was unable to return her to her own time due to the Negative Still Force.
 After Joan Williams confirms that there are negative tachyons in Iris, Nora heads to Flash's time to warn him of it.
 Bart and Nora later help Flash in fighting Eobard Thawne.

 Introduced in season eight

 Despero

 Despero (portrayed by Tony Curran; season 8) is an alien from a point in the future where Flash supposedly brought armageddon to Earth.
 His abilities come from the Fires of Py'tar, and he also wears a special belt that allows him to travel through time and assume a human form.
-Some of Despero's history involved him being part of a rebellion against a tyrant that he was unable to bring himself to kill resulting in Despero being banished from Earth.
-He traveled to the present to dispose of Flash where he also fought Atom.
-After the confrontation and reading Flash's mind, Despero gave him seven days to prove him wrong or else he will do away with him.
-When Despero catches up to Flash at the former S.T.A.R.
-Labs hideout that he and the other superheroes used, he witnesses Deon Owens sending Flash to 2030.
-Despero proceeded to torture Team Flash until Flash undid the Reverse-Flashpoint timeline.
-Flash stated that Eobard Thawne was responsible for what happened and to head to 2030 to see if any changes happened there.
-Despero assumes his true form and heads there.
-Afterwards, Despero begins to target Thawne which involved mind-controlling a time-traveling Mia Queen.
-It was then revealed that Despero was the tyrant who was overthrown and exiled.
-With help from the technology provided by Chester, Barry was able to cut off Despero's access to the Fires of Py'tar causing Despero to get away.
+Despero was once part of a rebellion against a tyrant that he was unable to bring himself to kill, resulting in Despero being banished from Earth.
+He traveled to the present to dispose of Flash, where he also fought Atom.